False Vacuum Decay: The Instant Apocalypse That Could Erase Realityย

 The terrifying aspect of false vacuum decay is that it does not merely destroy objects.
 It fundamentally alters the fabric of reality itself.
 The laws of physics, the values of fundamental constants, and even the behavior of elementary particles could change inside the expanding bubble.
 Atoms might no longer be stable.
 Chemistry could become impossible.
 Stars, planets, and living organisms would simply cease to exist in any recognizable form.

 Because the bubble would expand at light speed, no information could travel ahead of it.
 Observers would receive no warning.
 There would be no emergency broadcasts, no scientific alerts, and no final moments to contemplate the end.
 The wave of altered reality would arrive simultaneously with its effects, erasing everything instantly.
 From the perspective of those affected, existence would simply stop.
+You may think it would take forever to get here at light speed from a distant star or galaxy.
+However, an event could have happened at any point in the past with an arrival right about…NOW!๐ง

 Could Advanced Civilizations Accidentally Trigger It?